-Mitigation measures will be to create another oversight body charged with the mandate to provide supervision and guidance to make sure the development plan is a success.
-Frequent engagements and briefing of stakeholders on the progress of the implementation.
-The current state of the environment verses the goals and objectives and the forecasted state after 100% implementation and success. • Use of green energy- migration from energy sources which pollute environment such as fuel to proper safe source like wind and solar.
-Noninterference with natural bodies of water such as rivers, lakes and oceans as they may have adverse effect in the future.
-Buildings should be constructed at least 100m away from water bodied.
+Mitigation measures will be to create another oversight body charged with the mandate to provide supervision and guidance to make sure the development plan is a success. • Frequent engagements and briefing of stakeholders on the progress of the implementation. • The current state of the environment verses the goals and objectives and the forecasted state after 100% implementation and success. • Use of green energy- migration from energy sources which pollute environment such as fuel to proper safe source like wind and solar. • Noninterference with natural bodies of water such as rivers, lakes and oceans as they may have adverse effect in the future. • Buildings should be constructed at least 100m away from water bodied.
 Riparian land should not be constructed on. • Rehabilitation of mining sites - i.e. areas where mining of minerals has been done should be rehabilitated to forest and fish ponds as in the case of Bamburi Cement.
 KENYA PRISON SERVICES - They highlighted that educating the community on matters of environmental pollution and what the constitution improves them to uphold.
 The supply of clean water should be regarded as a right for the community, thereby there should be ways explored on hoe to integrate this in the institution plan before it is implemented.
 The KPS was supportive of the building of well-planned housing facilities and health services which should be fully serviceable with expert personnel.
-The Kenya Prisons The DUT should study on ways to harvest the river water by way of damming an identified area.
+The Kenya The DUT should study on ways to harvest the river water by way of damming an Prisons Identified area.
 This calls for a hydrological study of the area.
-Due to the vast area of developing the institution town there should be measures on security be put in place to control negative vices and also to take note that the town development is bond to attract other development in the nearby areas and possibly trigger the scramble for land around the proposed university town.
-The development of the institution town should consider a fully functional police service station or administration outpost before, during and after the DUP implementation for matters on security.
-The forum held on 26 th .11.2018 was a great indication when the presentation was Material well received and the material suppliers present were ready to face the challenge Suppliers to create jobs by becoming manufacturers and suppliers of the various Cabbucia requirements that may be needed by the project during its implementation phase.
+Due to the vast area of developing the institution town there should be measures town development is head to attract other development in the pearby areas and nossibly trigger the scramble for land around the proposed university town The development of the institution town should consider a fully functional police service station or administration outpost before during and after the DLP implementation for matters on security The forum held on 26 th .11.2018 was a great indication when the presentation was well received and the material suppliers present were ready to face the challenge Material to create jobs by becoming manufacturers and suppliers of the various Suppliers requirements that may be needed by the project during its implementation phase.
+Workshop The impact of the project is bound to have a positive effect on the citizens of the county of Taita Taveta.